-The DICKEY-john Grain Analysis Computer GAC 2100b quickly tests grain samples for moisture content, test weight, and profile information.
+The DICKEY-john Grain Analysis Computer GAC 2100 quickly tests grain samples for moisture content and profile information.
 The unit loads a sample, weighs and checks temperature, runs the test, displays the results, and then unloads the sample.
-The test results calculate automatically to display the moisture content and, if enabled, the temperature and test weight (density) or approximate test weight (dependent on grain calibration type) of the grain sample.
+The test results calculate automatically to display the moisture content and, if enabled, the temperature and approximate test weight (density) of the grain sample.
 Also, the product name, grain calibration date and sample ID number display for identification.
 An additional screen of information includes readings for the conductance (D1), capacitance (D2), weight (D3) and temperature (D4) values along with the currently set date and time.

-Figure 1 GAC2100b Unit
+Figure 1 GAC2100 Unit